Other names: Frederick John

 Locations in this story: Harbridge, Ringwood, HampshireFrance & FlandersSt.
 Sever Cemetery, Rouen, FranceNiton, Isle of Wight, HampshireGrove Arms, Ludwell, WiltshireGillingham, DorsetTetbury, Gloucestershire

-Story: Frederick John Broomfield was born in 1884 in Ringwood, Hampshire.
-He was the son of Harry Broomfield, a Gamekeeper, and Fanny Broomfield.
+Story: Frederick John Broomfield was born in 1884 in Harbridge, Ringwood, Hampshire.
+He was the son of Harry Jesse Broomfield, a Gamekeeper, and Fanny Broomfield (nee Cook).
 His siblings included Edward William, born in 1886, who also died in the war.
 He enlisted with the Scots Guards on 16th April, 1902 (Service No. 4412).
 Having almost completed his three year engagement he was discharged from service on 14th February, 1905 being found medically unfit for further military service.
 At the time he confirmed his willingness to serve in a home capacity if mobilization was called for in the future.
-On 4th April, 1908 he married Jane Morris and at the time of the 1911 Census they had two children: a son and a daughter.
-He was working as a gamekeeper and living on Isle of Wight, Hampshire.
+On 4th April, 1908 he married Jane Morris in Niton, Isle of Wight.
+At the time of the 1911 Census they had two children: a son and a daughter, and he was working as a gamekeeper and living on Isle of Wight, Hampshire.
 Meanwhile his father had become the landlord of the Ludwell Arms, Ludwell, Wiltshire.
 A third child, a daughter, was born in 1912.
-He enlisted in Gillingham, Dorset, and joined the 1st Battalion of the Dorset Regiment (Service No. .3/7868) and at the time of his death held the rank of Corporal.
+He enlisted in Gillingham, Dorset, and joined the 1st Battalion of the Dorset Regiment (Service No. 3/7868) and at the time of his death held the rank of Corporal.
 He served in France & Flanders and was awarded the Victory, British War and 1914 Star medals.
-He died on 12th October 1915 and was buried at St. Sever Cemetery, Rouen (grave id.
+He died on 12th October 1915 and was buried at St. Sever Cemetery, Rouen, France (grave id.
 A.12.28).
 He is remembered on the war memorial at Ludwell.
 Frederick's other siblings were also involved: Arthur, Ernest, Harry and Walter James all served in the forces but survived as did Percy William Norman, the husband of sister Eva Theresa Rose.
 Frederick's widow did not remarry and was living with her son in Tetbury, Gloucestershire at the time of the 1939 Register.